 That’s why I don’t get people that write “How I got 10 billion-trillion views” posts.
 But I guess that people just love to brag.

 You just never know exactly why.
 So it’s best to assume that it’s not because you’re so awesome.
-Don’t listen to your ego that’s telling you to show other people how awesome you are.
+Don’t listen to the ego that’s telling you to show other people how awesome you are.

 And this applies to everyday life as well.
-We praise people for going to the gym three times in a week.
+We praise people for going to the gym three times a week.
 We tell someone who started a business ‘successful.’

 I don’t want to downplay our hard work.
 But I do want to downplay our ego.
 An attitude of ‘I’m so good’ does more harm than good.